PixelPickaxe/open-chocolatey-reducer/README.md

 # open-chocolatey-reducer
 Open Chocolatey Reducer is a script that mimics the official Package Reducer available in the Pro and Business versions of Chocolatey.

+#How it works
+The official Chocolatey Package Reducer scans the &APPDATA%\chocolatey\ folder recursively for any 7z, zip, rar, gz, tar, sfx, iso, msi, msu, msp, and exe files.
+If it locates any, it deletes them.
+This is an effective way to remove unwanted installation files, but it's unfortunately locked behind a paywall.
+I highly encourage you to support Chocolatey if you feel so inclined.
+The Chocolatey Package Reducer also reduces the file size of nupkg files, but this is something I was not able to accomplish with my script.

+The Open Chocolatey Reducer mimics the Chocolatey Package Reducer by using Windows batch scripting to manually delete the listed file types at the log-on of any user, effectively achieving the same results as the Chocolatey Package Reducer.

 # Installation
 1. Extract "OCR_1.0.0.zip" into your Downloads folder.
 If you extract to a different directory, you'll have to edit the bat file accordingly.